Last May, in honor of the

 Clearly no Cyclone was more deserving of such an honor, and perhaps no one in recent memory had done more for the cause of Iowa State athletics than did Pete.
 This year, as a small way of keeping that legacy alive, we are going to start a new tradition with our year-end, summer issue of CN Magazine.

 Thus, we have decided to name a "Mr. Cyclone" after each school year in each of our year-end issues, think of a Time Magazine "Person of the Year" that specifically relates to the Cyclones.

-The staff at CN, including myself and Bill and others who contribute, will have final say in who is named each year.
-But we'd still also love to get your take.
-The "Mr. Cyclone" award will go each May to the person(s) whom over the course of the past school year or their careers/lifetimes have done the most to further Iowa State sports.
+The staff at CN will choose the winner each year.
+The "Mr. Cyclone" award will go each spring to the person(s) whom over the course of the past school year or their careers/lifetimes have done the most to further Iowa State sports.